lennyleadership/spiritual_notes/content.en/docs/22_holy_spirit/01_Filling_Of_The_Holy_Spirit.md

 The outward teaching of the outward Christ, whatever other influences it may have exercised, was not sufficient to redeem them from the power of indwelling sin.
-This could be achieved only by the indwelling Christ.
-Only when Jesus descended into them by the Holy Spirit did they undergo a complete change.
+This could be achieved only by the
+ <u class = "red">indwelling Christ</u>.
+Only when Jesus descended into them by the Holy Spirit did they undergo a
+ complete change.
 They received Him in His heavenly humility and subjection to the Father, and in His self-sacrifice for others, as their life.
 Henceforth all was changed.
 From that moment onwards they were animated by the spirit of the meek and lowly Jesus.